 Asthma tends to run in families, suggesting a genetic predisposition to the condition.
 If one or both of your parents have asthma, you are more likely to develop it yourself.
 However, having a genetic predisposition does not guarantee that you will develop asthma, as other factors also play a role in its development.

-Environmental triggers are substances or situations that can cause an asthma flare-up.
-These triggers vary from person to person, but common ones include allergens such as pollen, dust mites, pet dander, and mold.
+Environmental factors are substances or situations that can cause an asthma flare-up.
+These triggers vary from person to person, but common ones include allergens such as pollen, house dust mites, pet dander, and mold.
 Irritants like cigarette smoke, air pollution, strong odors, and certain chemicals can also trigger asthma symptoms.

 Smoking